About Autism

 There are a variety of features (listed below) that can make up a diagnosis of autism.
 Each individual can have any combination - or any degree of severity - of those traits.

 It's important to remember that autism is a "spectrum disorder".
-This means that, just as the features and symptoms of autism are extremely varied, the impact and severity of the symptoms experienced by each person will also vary significantly.
+This means that, just as the features, characteristics and Autistic experiences are varied, the impact and severity experienced by each person will also vary significantly.

-Because autism is a developmental disorder, the characteristics presented may change with age, with certain symptoms becoming more or less pronounced throughout a person’s lifetime.
+Because autism is a developmental disorder, the characteristics presented may change with age, with certain features becoming more or less pronounced throughout a person’s lifetime.

 Girl hugging cat

 Autism is a neurological condition that impacts how the brain functions.
-The result is that many individuals with autism experience communication challenges, difficulty with social interactions and a tendency to repeat specific patterns of behaviour.
-However, how autism affects an individual can vary a lot from person to person.
-It is a “spectrum” disorder because each autistic individual is unique.
+The result is that Autistic people can experience communication challenges, difficulty with social interactions and a tendency to repeat specific patterns of behaviour.
+However, how autism impacts an individual can vary a lot from person to person.
+It is a “spectrum” disorder because each Autistic individual is unique in their experience.

 Autistic individuals may have a cognitive impairment or an intellectual disability.
-Their autism can be accompanied by co-occurring medical conditions such as epilepsy, sleep disorders, gastrointestinal (gut) abnormalities and immune dysregulation.
-Mental health concerns such as anxiety and depression are common.
-Any of these conditions may severely impact an individual’s quality of life.
+Their autism can be accompanied by co-occurring conditions such as anxiety, ADHD/ADD and depression, which are more prevalent among Autistics.

-Sensory problems are extremely common.
-Autistic people may be hyper or hypo-sensitive to sights, sounds, smells, touch and/or taste.
+Sensory concerns are common, Autistic people may be hyper or hypo-sensitive to sights, sounds, smells, touch and/or taste.
 For example, loud noises, bright lights, scratchy clothes, or certain textures can be excruciatingly uncomfortable.
 Autistic people might also have an unusually high tolerance for pain, which can be extremely dangerous.

-Autism is a lifelong developmental disability that affects someone from birth and while both genetics and environment likely play a role, research has yet to pinpoint its exact cause.
+Autism is a lifelong developmental disability that someone has from birth, and while both genetics and environment likely play a role, research has yet to pinpoint its exact cause.

 Is there a ‘cure’ for autism?